The See of Things

 Chapter 1- Through the Wall of Clouds

-“This way,” they’d whisper, descending into the gap left around a hesitant ear.
+“This way,” they’d whisper, descending into the gap around a hesitant ear.

 “Twitch.
-Tet, tet…,” said the old woman as the new day’s wind caught sand falling from her fingers and carried it, along with her strange murmurs, up a grassy dune to a girl- the girl who watched boats come in.
+Tet, tet…,” the old woman then muttered as the Wind caught sand falling from her fingers and carried it, along with her strange murmurs, up to a girl- the girl who watched boats come in.

 Finding nothing of value, the old woman shuffled forward.
 Her head kept pace, eyes rolling over swollen fish and charred firewood, over footprints and dog prints, and air holes popping up along the untouched sand.
 Hermit crabs burrowed beneath.